Kylie Jenner And Kim Kardashian Are At War With Each Other

 Kylie means big business

-Despite Kim Kardashian and Kylie Jenner being at war, the 19 year old continues to make big money through her Kylie Cosmetics Empire.
+Despite Kim Kardashian and Kylie Jenner being at war, the 19-year-old continues to make big money through her Kylie Cosmetics Empire.
 She started her cosmetics line in early 2016 and has a huge social media following,

 The star has continued to restock some of her lip kits as they continue to get sold out.
-Her collection with her other older sister Khloe Kardashian had sold out within minutes and it was announced that Khloe curated lip color line, Koko Kollection shall be restocked and online very.
+Her collection with her other older sister Khloe Kardashian had sold out within minutes and it was announced that Khloe’s curated lip color line, Koko Kollection shall be restocked and online very soon.

-Kylie had shared during an interview with online magazine Violet Grey that she had always known that she had wanted to create her own lipstick.
-Further more she found that whenever girls would do their lipstick their lip liner and lipstick would never match and she decided that she had created the perfect match because that is what she had always wanted.
+Kylie had shared during an interview with online magazine Violet Grey that she had always known that she wanted to create her own lipstick.
+Further more she found that whenever girls would do their lipstick their lip liner and lipstick would never match and she decided that she had to create the perfect match because that is what she had always wanted.

 However, the star’s other cosmetics have had some complaints despite their success.
 Her Kyshadow line has been accused of having a toxic odor.
 It may be normal for Makeup companies to have some problems so Kylie may have more issues in future.